frc5587/frc5587.github.io/README.md

     ```Shell
     $ ruby -v
     ```
     However, the installation listed is not necessarily the most up-to-date version of ruby your system will use.
-Research information about Ruby your operating system if your Ruby version is severely out of date.
+Research information about Ruby for your operating system if your Ruby version is severely out of date.

 * Install [RubyGems](https://rubygems.org/pages/download) through download links on their website.
 If RubyGems is already installed, run